Showcase (Canadian TV channel)

-Showcase is a Canadian English-language discretionary specialty channel owned by Corus Entertainment.
-Launched on January 1, 1995, the channel primarily airs scripted and dramatic television series.
+Showcase is a Canadian English-language specialty channel owned by Corus Entertainment.
+Launched in 1995, the network primarily airs general entertainment programming, particularly action and drama series and films.

 History

 Licensed in 1994, Showcase was a venture between Alliance Communications (prior to its merger with Atlantis), the Canadian Broadcasting Corporation and a number of smaller independent Canadian producers, and was intended to be a showcase for "the best of independently-produced movies, drama, comedy and mini-series from Canada and around the world", with limited content from the United States.

-It launched at midnight on January 1, 1995, with a short introductory montage and its first program, Monty Python's Life of Brian, shown as part of its program The Showcase Revue.
+Showcase was formerly subject to a condition of licence obligating it to air 100% Canadian content between 7:00 p.m. and 10:00 p.m. in the time zone of the originating feed.
+While some foreign programming did air in the late afternoon prior to this window, any foreign programming subject to watershed restrictions was required to air at 10:00 p.m.
+ET or later per the Code of Ethics agreed upon by the industry.
+For a few years beginning in fall 2005, when the channel was drawing most of its highest ratings for programming acquired from American cable networks, Showcase promoted 10:00 p.m. as its flagship timeslot; in one marketing campaign, the network hired branded taxis in major markets to drive people home for free by 10:00 p.m.

-Showcase later spawned two digital television services, the male-oriented Action (formerly Showcase Action, which was replaced by the Canadian version of Adult Swim in April 2019) and the more female-oriented Showcase Diva (which rebranded to a Canadian version of Lifetime in 2012).
+Showcase later spawned two digital television services, the male-oriented Action (formerly Showcase Action, which rebranded and relaunched as a Canadian version of Adult Swim in April 2019) and the more female-oriented Showcase Diva (which rebranded to a Canadian version of Lifetime in 2012).
 On December 19, 2006, Alliance Atlantis launched a high definition simulcast of Showcase, available through all major television providers in Canada.

 After several acquisitions over the years, Alliance Atlantis gained full control of Showcase.
 On January 18, 2008, a joint venture between Canwest and Goldman Sachs Capital Partners known as CW Media bought Alliance Atlantis and gained AAC's interest in Showcase.
 Following its acquisition by Canwest, the channel's new management felt that Showcase's adult programming was alienating viewers and advertisers.
-On August 31, 2009, Showcase underwent a major rebranding, introducing a new programming lineup with a greater focus on hit dramas and films.
-At the same time, Showcase Diva was given a new look and Showcase Action was rebranded as simply Action.
-Canwest executives hoped that the new lineup would make the channel more attractive to viewers and advertisers.
+On August 31, 2009, Showcase underwent a major rebranding, introducing a new three-dimensional logo, and a new programming lineup with a greater focus on hit dramas (such as Bones and NCIS) and feature films to make the channel more attractive to viewers and advertisers.

-While Showcase continues to air a thematically broad range of drama programming, its most recent successes, especially in original programming, have been with science fiction and fantasy programming.
-In 2010, a new original series, the supernatural crime drama Lost Girl, brought the channel its highest-rated series premiere ever with around 400,000 viewers.
-This was bested less than two years later by the debut of another original sci-fi series, Continuum, which had an average audience of 900,000 viewers.
 On October 27, 2010, ownership changed again as Shaw Communications gained control of Showcase as a result of its acquisition of Canwest and Goldman Sachs' interest in CW Media.